 Projects

 2026 will be the first operational season for TIDA.
 Our members' past work includes cleanup operations, dive site access improvements, shipwreck preservation, and building underwater training areas for divers.
-We will be posting about events and new projects beginning in May, so be sure to check back and join us!
+We will be posting about events and new projects, so be sure to check back and join us!

 Cleanup Dives